 Of all the network management technologies available to system administrators, network availability monitoring is one of the most fundamental.
-Available as software or an integrated hardware appliance, network monitoring tools discover, monitor, assess and troubleshoot network devices to ensure not only the health and availability of those devices but also the health of the overall network.
+Available as software or as an integrated hardware appliance, network monitoring tools discover, monitor, assess and troubleshoot network devices to ensure not only network availability, but also the health of the overall network.

 Typical network availability monitoring tools use Simple Network Management Protocol (SNMP) to collect monitoring data from network devices.
 They use SNMP to initially discover the devices on the network and, in many cases, organize those discovered devices into a topology map that reveals device dependencies to the network manager.
 This presentation allows the network manager to understand how a problem with one device might affect other connected devices.
 Depending on which availability monitoring tool the network manager chooses, it may also baseline the behavior and status of network devices and provide alerts and reports on anomalies that indicate a problem.

 Network availability monitoring tools track bandwidth utilization, uptime, availability and response times of network devices, and they provide granular information on the status of individual device components, such as ports, memory, processors and power supplies.
 Many of these tools even present a dashboard report on the health and status of network devices, using visual cues like green, yellow and red indicators to inform a network manager of the overall health of devices and device components.